Medically reviewed by Katelyn Hagerty, FNP

 Omar El Shahawy, M.D., M.P.H., Ph.D., one of the authors of the study, stated that researchers need to “fully investigate the relationship between vaping products and erectile dysfunction and thus better understand the potential implications for men’s sexual health.”

-Other research has also found that the use of e-cigarettes and other vaping devices can contribute to sexual health issues, including ED and reductions in sperm count that may affect fertility.
+Other research published in the International Journal of Evironmental Research and Public Health has also found that the use of e-cigarettes and other vaping devices can contribute to sexual health issues, including ED and reductions in sperm count that may affect fertility.

 In a literature review published in the journal Sexual Medicine Reviews in January 2022, a team of researchers noted that existing studies suggest that e-cig use is linked to endothelial damage — a form of non-obstructive coronary artery disease that can cause erectile dysfunction.